 What Is a USCIS Request for Evidence?

-Hundreds of thousands of petitions are filed with USCIS every year, and receiving a Request for Evidence (RFE) is common — just make sure you respond to it within the designated period of time!
+Hundreds of thousands of petitions are filed with USCIS every year, and receiving a Request for Evidence (RFE) is common, and not necessarily a reason to worry — but make sure you respond to it within the designated period of time.

 What Is the Purpose of a USCIS Request for Evidence?